There is no Watch covering my area, how do I set one up?

 - Feedback concerns from local Watch members to the local Police.
 This can be achieved directly to the NSO when attending the quarterly local police Panel Meetings.

 Additional stickers and leaflets are available, although these may change from time to time.
 New members will be provided with these on joining.
-If the Watch representative needs additional stickers they should contact their Area Coordinator for details
+If the Watch Coordinator needs additional stickers they should contact their Area Coordinator for details

 If you Did not Find the Question or information you want, try the following pages